junxit/us-congress-bills-115/metadata.md

 - 2017-07-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6233-6235)
 - 2017-07-25 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 115-254, Part I.
 - 2017-07-25 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 115-254, Part I.
+- 2017-07-26 — Received in the Senate and Read twice and referred to the Committee on Finance.